emilyscassidy/emilyscassidy.github.io/index.md

 ---

 ### About
-Emily Cassidy is an environmental scientist and science writer, with deep expertise in agriculture, climate change, and land use.
+Emily Cassidy is an environmental scientist and science writer, with expertise in agriculture, climate change, and land use.
 She has published in scientific journals including *Science*, *Nature*, and *Environmental Research Letters* and her work has been featured in _National Geographic_, _Vox_, and _NBC News_.

 In 2013, Emily led the publication of a groundbreaking paper, [Redefining agricultural yields: from tonnes to people nourished per hectare](https://doi.org/10.1088/1748-9326/8/3/034015), which estimated the number of people fed per hectare of cropland across the globe.

-Emily is an accomplished science writer and previously worked as a Senior Writer for NASA, where she won a Group Achievement Award for contributing to NASA/ESA/JAXA’s COVID-19 Earth Observation Dashboard.
+Emily is an accomplished science writer and is a Senior Writer for NASA.
+She was awarded a Group Achievement Award in 2021 for contributing to NASA/ESA/JAXA’s COVID-19 Earth Observation Dashboard.

 Emily earned bachelor's and master's degrees in natural resource science and management from the University of Minnesota.